Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-setup-gcs-staging.md

 This how-to guide shows you how to configure a Google Cloud Storage staging bucket for Vertex AI users or files exceeding 2 GB.

 > [!NOTE]
 > New to staging?
-Read [GCS Staging](../explanation/gcs-staging.md) first for what it is and why agent-ear uses it.
-This guide is the procedure.
+You may find it helpful to read [GCS Staging](../explanation/gcs-staging.md) first for what it is and why agent-ear uses it.

 ## Prerequisites